tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 \[The third one I’d like to describe was one of the last few fights, but before I continue, I think I should make a quick **content warning.** I have to warn you guys that the following segment contains >!mathematics.!< Viewer discretion is advised.\]

-“Alright, folks, next up: Eldritch Euler versus Flint!”
+“Alright, folks, next up: Euler versus Flint!”
 Marge announced, gesturing for them to enter the ring.

 The upside-down face boy stepped into the arena first, his inverted grin stretching unnervingly where his forehead should have been.
 Opposite him, Flint stomped in: a broad, burly kid with a jaw like carved stone.